POSTECH-CVLab/SCNeRF/README.md

 ## Overview

-We propose a camera self-calibration algorithm for generic cameras with arbitrary non-linear distortions.
+In this work, we propose a camera self-calibration algorithm for generic cameras with arbitrary non-linear distortions.
 We jointly learn the geometry of the scene and the accurate camera parameters without any calibration objects.
-Our camera model consists of two components, a pinhole model and a generic noise model that can learn arbitrary non-linear camera distortions.
+Our camera model consists a pinhole model, radial distortion, and a generic noise model that can learn arbitrary non-linear camera distortions.
 While traditional self-calibration algorithms mostly rely on geometric constraints, we additionally incorporate photometric consistency.
-This requires learning the geometry of the scene, and we use Neural Radiance Fields (NeRF).
+This requires learning the geometry of the scene and we use Neural Radiance Fields (NeRF).
-We also propose a new geometric loss function, viz., projected ray distance loss.
-This is because the geometric consistency functions are not valid under non-linear camera noise.
-We validate our approach on real datasets and demonstrate our model improves the original NeRF with better camera information.
-Moreover, our model enables reliable rendering even though no calibrated camera information is provided.
+We also propose a new geometric loss function, viz., projected ray distance loss, to incorporate geometric consistency for complex non-linear camera models.
+We validate our approach on standard real image datasets and demonstrate our model can learn the camera intrinsics and extrinsics (pose) from scratch without COLMAP initialization.
+Also, we show that learning accurate camera models in differentiable manner allows us to improves PSNR over NeRF.
 We experimentally demonstrate that our proposed method is applicable to variants of NeRF.
-In addition, we also propose a dataset, FishEyeNeRF, that is captured with a fish-eye lens.
-Our model also shows better performance in the proposed dataset.
+In addition, we use a set of images captured with a fish-eye lens to demonstrate that learning camera model jointly improves the performance significantly over the COLMAP initialization.

 ## Curriculum Learning
-We adopt curriculum learning where learnable camera parameters are subsequentially expanded.
-In detail,
+We adopt curriculum learning for better stability of training.
+We sequentially extend the learnable camera parameters

 ## Projected Ray Distance Loss